They say February is for lovers. Perhaps they should say February is for lovers of travel, too.

 3. British Columbia

-Let's face it -- beautiful British Columbia beckons all year long.
-But it garners special attention in February for winter sports, especially skiing.
+Beautiful British Columbia beckons all year long, but it garners special attention in February for winter sports, especially skiing.

 If you’re more of a city person, Vancouver still has plenty of urban offerings in February.

 Arrange your trip toward the end of the month and you can visit the Vancouver International Wine Festival, which is February 23 through March 3 in 2019.

 You can enjoy free ice skating at Robson Square in the heart of the city.
 If you don’t have your own skates, they will rent those to you.
 (800 Robson St, Vancouver, BC V6Z 3B7, Canada; +1 604 646 3554)

 If you’d rather be indoors and watch other people skate, catch a Canucks pro hockey game at Rogers Arena.
 (800 Griffiths Way, Vancouver, BC V6B 6G1, Canada)